Bubble Gum Ice Cream

 holding a blue ice cream cone with sprinkles on top

-This is the make-or-break ingredient.
-I tested more than one bubble gum extract, and they’re not all interchangeable.
+I tested more than one bubble gum extract, and they are not interchangeable.
 Some lean medicinal, some taste flat, and some are overpowering even in tiny amounts.
-The one that worked best for me had that classic “ice cream parlor” flavor without crossing into cough-syrup territory.
-My biggest takeaway: Start with less than you think you need.
-You can always add more, but once it’s mixed, there’s no fixing an over-flavored batch.
+The one that worked best for me had that classic parlor flavor without crossing into cough-syrup territory.

-That iconic blue color is optional, but let’s be honest, it’s part of the fun.
-I prefer butterfly pea powder because:
+That iconic blue color is optional, but let’s be honest, it is part of the fun.

 • It gives a soft, natural blue

-• You only need a pinch
+• You only need a pinch (I use about 1/8 teaspoon)

-• It doesn’t affect flavor
+• It does not affect flavor at all

-Why this stays scoopable (without eggs)
+Why this stays scoopable without eggs

-• Erythritol alone freezes hard
+• Erythritol alone freezes rock hard

 I tested batches with and without vodka, and the difference after freezing overnight was obvious.
-The version with a splash stayed scoopable straight from the freezer.
-The one without it needed serious thaw time.
-If you don’t use alcohol, I’ve included alternatives below that work almost as well.
+The version with a splash stayed soft enough to scoop straight from the freezer.
+The one without needed a solid 10 minutes on the counter before I could get a spoon through it.

 two blue ice cream cones in a white cup with a bubble gum machine in the background